2. The Personal Impersonalized: Contents Beyond a Christmas Card

 Meanwhile, back at the poem, what establishes a reading of Animula is announced in its first line, which lifts, translates, and condenses the first few lines from the passage in Purgatorio.
 Eliot marks his translation with single quotation marks: ‘Issues from the hand of God, the simple soul’.

-Expansion in Animula beyond this first line (which, problematically, with the absence of any end punctuation, may or may not be grammatically connected to the subsequent line) both does and doesn’t follow Eliot’s translated passage of Dante, but it clearly uses the idea of a child occupying an uncertain, confused world, as well as picturing the isolated child pursuing trifling delights.
+Expansion in Animula beyond this first line (which, problematically, with the absence of any end punctuation, may or may not be grammatically connected to the subsequent line) both does and doesn’t follow Eliot’s translated passage of Dante, but it clearly uses the idea of a child occupying an uncertain, confused world, as well as picturing the isolated child pursuing very specific and trifling delights.

-Why conspicuous?
+Why Conspicuous?

-The poem’s speaker (despite the title’s suggested attentiveness to this “simple soul”) calls upon some childhood image-recollections and feelings, and it does so from the clear perspectives of a certain child or kind of child, and not, it seems, from an adult persona looking at or considering a generic child or childhood.
+The poem’s speaker (despite the title’s suggested attentiveness to this “simple soul”) calls upon some very particular childhood image-recollections and feelings, and it does so from the clear perspectives of a certain child or kind of child, and not, it seems, from an adult persona looking at or considering a generic child or childhood.
 This child, in a “flat” yet mutable world, moves “between the legs of tables and of chairs,” and is pictured “grasping at kisses and toys” (2-6).
 The child timidly retreats and feels insecure at subtle dangers, and is thus “Eager” for physical, bodily reassurance from those around him—“the corner of arm and knee” (7-8).
-According to the distanced-not-distanced speaker, the child exists in a world of shifting, synesthetic senses, in sight, sound, smell, and feeling: in “changing lights and noise, / To light, dark, dry or damp, chilly or warm” (2-4); in the “fragrant brilliance of the Christmas tree, / Pleasure in the wind, the sunlight and the sea”; in studying “the sunlit pattern on the floor” and the images of “stags around a silver tray” (9-12).
-The child, though confused by “the actual and the fanciful,” is “Content” retreating into his solitary imaginative engagement with playing cards, fairies, and “what the servants say” (13-15).
+According to the distanced-not-distanced speaker, this child exists in a world of shifting, synesthetic senses, in sight, sound, smell, and feeling: in “changing lights and noise, / To light, dark, dry or damp, chilly or warm” (2-4); in the “fragrant brilliance of the Christmas tree, / Pleasure in the wind, the sunlight and the sea”; in studying “the sunlit pattern on the floor” and the images of “stags around a silver tray” (9-12).
+This child, though confused by “the actual and the fanciful,” is “Content” retreating into his solitary imaginative engagement with playing cards, fairies, and “what the servants say” (13-15).
 No less than seven participles animate this sensitive, imaginative, thinking child, and, again, the terms of reference are fairly specific.

 So far, so good—at least for this child.
 Nothing seems too far beyond the expected.
 This child is, at least, on the pathway into our mutable world.
 Noteworthy, too, is that, unlike in Purgatorio, the figure is not designated as “she,” and will not be.

-At this point, about half-way through the poem’s first part, despite the more immaterial idea of “simple soul” that Dante pictures, noteworthy is how much, in Animula, the material, peopled world—of tables, chairs, kisses, toys, arms, knees, Christmas tree, wind, sunlight, sea, floor, the silver tray, playing-cards, and servants, and in those participles that present a moving world, of rising, falling, grasping, advancing, retreating, taking (and implicitly studying)—passes into the experience of the child and, circumspectly, of the speaker.
+At this point, about half-way through the poem’s first part, despite the more immaterial idea of “simple soul” that Dante pictures, noteworthy is how much, in Animula, the material, peopled world—of tables, chairs, kisses, toys, arms, knees, Christmas tree, wind, sunlight, sea, floor, the silver tray, playing-cards, and servants, and in those participles that present a moving world, of rising, falling, grasping, advancing, retreating, taking (and implicitly studying)—passes into the experience of this child and, circumspectly, of the speaker.

 The poem hints toward a world of battling and waning agency, which is unsurprising given the long run of Eliot’s poetry.
 The next passage of five lines (16-20) falls into the increasing weight and confusions of growing up and into the world, where, with uncompromised complications and confusions, the forcing deceptions of “is and seems” face the “growing soul.”
 And if we don’t get it, in characteristic Eliotian fashion, the speaker interweaves tensioned pairings—“Perplexes and offends,” “offends and perplexes,” “desire and control”—with doubling, accumulating repetitions: “Perplexes . . . perplexes,” “offends . . . offends,” “more . . . more,” “day by day,” “Week by week,” “may and may not.”
 Uncertainty is steadily, palpably, more intense.

-The child-subject is taken closer, perhaps, to and through adolescence—to “The pain of living and the drug of dreams.”
+This child-subject is taken closer, perhaps, to and through adolescence—to “The pain of living and the drug of dreams.”
 This does not yet picture an adult, given that the subject is seen as a curled-up “small soul in the window seat / Behind the Encyclopædia Britannica” (21-23).
 Does this highly specific circumstance and very specific cultural reference suggest protection by canonical—yet highly commercialized—world knowledge?
 Is the suggested comfort spurious or possible ironic?
 A little obscure materialist background helps: Eliot, like many, was aware that Britannica, beginning with the 1910-1911 eleventh edition, was wildly advertised throughout the English-speaking world as the single most important cultural archive and publishing event of the era; Eliot acknowledges as much in a 1931 obituary he writes about Charles Whibley for the English Association.
 But whatever the context, the subject-child is pictured as inward and perhaps seeking protection.

 The translation of Dante in the first line of Animula now returns in line twenty-four, but with a one-word difference that shifts or expands the poem’s thematics: “Issues from the hand of God, the simple soul” (1) now becomes (with a dropped comma) “Issues from the hand of time the simple soul” (24).
 Likewise, that “simple soul” of the first line is recast as “the growing soul” in line 16.
 This shift, or substitution—from “God” to “time” and time passing—raises a question earlier hinted at with the persistent passing of days and weeks (17-18): Is “time” the real “God” of our existence?
 After all, the temporal is the true master our being—or not being.
 Once more, this idea (or problem) persists in much of Eliot’s poetry.
 What is the meaning of human time—its tedium, its wavering meaning, its moments of inertia—set, as it were, within the timelessness of before and after?

-Line twenty-four until the first ending of the poem at line thirty-one recall a feeling and figure in Eliot’s breakthrough poem of 1915, a persona obsessed with and trapped by time and by via relentless, reduplicating moments indecision, insecurity, fear, aging, and death: Prufrock, in his monologue The Love Song of J. Alfred Prufrock.
+Line twenty-four until the first ending of the poem at line thirty-one recall a feeling and figure in Eliot’s breakthrough poem of 1915, a persona obsessed with and trapped by time and by via relentless, reduplicating moments of indecision, insecurity, fear, aging, and death: Prufrock, in his dramatic monologue The Love Song of J. Alfred Prufrock.
 In this passage in Animula, as in Prufrock (which also begins with an epigraph from Dante), this figure-feeling is conjured and is likewise, and utterly, caught within time—uncertain, immobilized, trapped in self-centeredness, fearful, and ineffectual in acting upon “offered” desires: “Unable to fare forward or retreat, / Fearing the warm reality, the offered good, / Denying the importunity of the blood” (26-28).
 Again, think of poor Prufrock in his do-I-dare hesitancy and labored suppositions, looking at but unable to act upon the warm reality that surrounds him, watching those women coming and going, and awkwardly gazing upon the perfumed women and their bare, white, braceleted arms (Prufrock 13-14, 35-36, 63-66), trapped between fear and denial—and watching himself age.
-Interestingly, both Prufrock and the Animula figure are further joined by having moments of being depicted as disabled or mutilated: Prufrock sees himself as a pinned, sprawling insect as well as bodiless, worn out claws (57-58, 73-74), and the speaker in Animula captures the figure as “misshapen, lame” (25-26).
+Interestingly, both Prufrock and the Animula figure are further joined by having moments of being depicted as disabled or mutilated: Prufrock sees himself as a pinned, sprawling insect as well as bodiless, worn-out claws (57-58, 73-74), and the speaker in Animula captures the figure as “misshapen, lame” (25-26).

 This child-soul figure in Animula, stuck in though moving through time, in this later time-frame of Animula, at once hardly exists, reduced (re-figured) to a shadow-spectre “in its own gloom” (29).
 Where has this figure been, and doing what?

 And lest we forget, and once more abbreviated: this adult is seen “Leaving” (30) that disarranged, aging space.
 To what?
 To return to exist again after last rites—“in the silence after the viaticum” (31), offering provisions to begin some kind of passage or journey from this world into the next, as the v-word and its history suggests?
 Or is there simply nothingness—“silence”?
-Eliot, attracted to the idea of transmigration, often poetically worries about the state of spiritual betweenness, of not being able to cross over, which conjures his iconic poem of 1925, The Hollow Men, a poem with a collective voice that struggles over the efficacy and completion of prayer, about waiting to get the other side.
+Eliot, attracted to the idea of transmigration, often poetically worries about the state of spiritual betweenness, of not being able to cross over, which conjures his iconic poem of 1925, The Hollow Men, a poem with a collective voice that struggles over the efficacy and completion of prayer, a poem about waiting to get the other side.
 The scaffolding of this moment as dramatized by Eliot once more takes us back to Dante’s Purgatory—a place to purge sins, of cleaning, of paying debts, of salvation and repentance, before you can proceed to heaven.
 The means to do so (as in Purgatorio) is prayer.

 Fittingly, then, six lines of post-scripted prayer-invocation take up the final section of Animula.
-Specifically, it is intercessory prayer—praying for others, for five varied but ultimately obscure figures: someone “avid of speed and power,” someone “blown to pieces,” someone “who made a great fortune,” someone “who went his own way,” and someone “slain” by a boarhound (not by the boar) “between the yew trees” (32-36; yew trees suggest death/rebirth).
+Specifically, it is intercessory prayer—praying for others, for five varied but ultimately obscure figures: someone “avid of speed and power,” someone “blown to pieces,” someone “who made a great fortune,” someone “who went his own way,” and someone “slain” by a boarhound (not by the boar) “between the yew trees” (32-36; yew trees suggest death and rebirth).
 Though three of these figures are given names—Guiterriez, Boudin, Floret—and because the circumstances for death seem spread into history and the names non-English, the point might be simple: death comes everywhere and to all.
 For his part, Eliot maintained that these five were meant as types, not as particular individuals.
-[2] These five are figures of activity—not necessarily good activity or activity with promising outcomes, but activity nonetheless, whereas Eliot's assumed speakers often circle around either languishing figures or uncertain watchers and deeply reflexive thinkers, rather than to earnest performers.
+[2] These five are figures of activity—not necessarily good activity or activity with promising outcomes, but activity nonetheless, whereas Eliot's assumed speakers often circle around either languishing figures or uncertain watchers and deeply reflexive thinkers, rather than on earnest performers.
 This is hardly news, since, in fact, much poetry revolves around forms of irresolution; but what makes Eliot's work stand out is the often-encountered spiritual intensity and the modernistly-styled probing of irresolution.
 And Animula is such an encounter.

 To return to these figures: Do some, like these five, require more deliverance, more help, than others—in order, that is, to be born again?
 Prayer is, after all, a living, formal attempt to speak to God’s presence—a pleaful, surrendering discourse that intimates reciprocity with something unknowable beyond.
 Crucially, prayer is necessarily about waiting, which is also central to Eliot more than ten years later, and perhaps most strongly articulated in East Coker (1940), which becomes the second part of Four Quartets (1943), where the speaker (who sees life as a kind of failed space) likewise speaks to his “soul”: “there is yet faith / But the faith and the love and the hope are all in the waiting” (section III).
 That this is openly the speaker’s “soul” caught in the process of waiting does turn us back to the non-declared speaker in Animula, and to how close, how proximate, this speaker might be to the poem’s human subject.